elyabebat0129/elyabebat0129/README.md

 - Learning process automation with **n8n**
 - Building projects with **Vue 3** and **REST API** integrations
-- Looking for my first opportunity as a full-stack developer or automation analyst
+- Looking for my first opportunity as a full-stack developer or process automation

 ---